Lovett Fort-Whiteman: Radical activism in New York City

 Back in New York City, Fort-Whiteman became well acquainted with leading black socialists A. Philip Randolph and Chandler Owen, publishers of the magazine The Messenger.
 He enrolled for courses at the Rand School of Social Science, a socialist school operated by the Socialist Party of America, joining the party himself.
 While at the Rand School Fort-Whiteman met others who would become prominent in the world radical movement in ensuing years, including Japanese émigré Sen Katayama and Otto Huiswoud, a recent transplant from British Guiana.

-Picking up the pen as the new "Dramatic Editor" of The Messenger in 1918, Fort-Whiteman was among those at the epicenter of the Harlem Renaissance, a multi-sided and dynamic black cultural movement dedicated to artistic and political development of the so-called "New Negro".
-Fort-Whiteman even tried his hand as a writer, publishing two works of fiction in The Messenger provocatively dealing with interracial amorous relations.
+Picking up the pen as the new "Dramatic Editor" of The Messenger in 1918, Fort-Whiteman was among those at the epicenter of the Harlem Renaissance, a multi-faceted and dynamic black cultural movement dedicated to artistic and political development of the so-called "New Negro".
+Fort-Whiteman even tried his hand as a writer, publishing two works of fiction in The Messenger provocatively dealing with interracial romantic relations.

-Another who Fort-Whiteman met in this period was anarchist cartoonist Robert Minor, another expatriate from Texas.
-Minor visited Soviet Russia in 1918 where he had seen the Bolshevik Revolution at close quarters.
+In this period Fort-Whiteman also met anarchist cartoonist Robert Minor, another Texan.
+In 1918, Minor had visited the Soviet Union, where he had seen the Bolshevik Revolution at close quarters.
 Fort-Whiteman followed his friend into the Communist Labor Party of America shortly after the time of its formation in September 1919.

-In October 1919, Fort-Whiteman was arrested in St. Louis speaking to a small gathering attended by a small handful of party members infiltrated by an informer from military intelligence.
-As a prominent black Communist agitator, Fort-Whiteman came under close scrutiny from the Bureau of Investigation as a "dangerous agitator."
+In October 1919, Fort-Whiteman was arrested in St. Louis speaking to a small gathering attended by a handful of party members infiltrated by an informer from military intelligence.
+As a prominent black communist agitator, Fort-Whiteman came under close scrutiny from the Bureau of Investigation as a "dangerous agitator."
 Fort-Whiteman was charged with violation of the Espionage Act for having explicitly advocated "resistance to the United States" — although Fort-Whiteman denied ever having used such a phrase in his St. Louis speech.
-Fort-Whiteman ultimately remained in jail for months after his arrest but seems to have escaped a lengthy prison term.
+He ultimately remained in jail for months after his arrest but seems to have escaped a lengthy prison term.